Food Safety Program

 To achieve this, cost-shared funding will be provided to increase the number of eligible BC on-farm and post-farm businesses that will:

-1. Identify and document risks through on-site food safety assessments,
+1. Identify and document risks through food safety assessments.

 2. Proactively mitigate the risks identified in those assessments, through the adoption of Good Agricultural Practices (GAPs), Good Manufacturing Practices (GMPs), Preventative Control Plans (PCPs), or Best Practices (BPs).